Superman: Doomsday: Plot

 Lex berates the clone, orders him to find Superman's corpse, and threatens to kill him if he misbehaves again.
 The clone deduces that a lead-shielded kryptonite pellet is in his brain, and removes it.
 Lois tranquilizes Luthor and searches his files with Jimmy, discovering that Luthor is cloning an army of Supermen.
 Lex awakens armed with a gun, but the original clone saves Lois and Jimmy, destroying the cloning facility and the yet-to-be-awakened clones.
 Luthor hopes to ambush the clone in a panic room, but the clone simply locks him inside and tosses the entire room into the street.
 This latest presumed murder triggers military action which fails.

 Superman is revived and resolves to confront the clone, although his powers are not fully restored.
 To improve his odds he dons a "solar suit" and brings a Kryptonite gun.
 The two battle and Lois manages to hit the clone with a kryptonite blast.
 The clone destroys the gun, but the Kryptonite canister sticks to the clone's chest and Superman vaporizes it with his heat vision.
 Before dying, the clone tells Superman to protect the people.
 Lois is sure of the real Superman once he kisses her, and the crowd is similarly happy now that they know that the real Superman is alive.
 At Lois' apartment, Superman reveals himself to be Clark Kent, and Lois embraces him with elation.

-At LexCorp, Lex is revealed to be critically injured and in a wheelchair, but still alive.
+At LexCorp, Lex is revealed to be critically injured, but still alive.
 He smiles, musing that there may still be a way for him to destroy Superman.